 - Set any remaining available options and save.

 Here are the rules and logic behind how outlier detection works:

 - Details about alert condition logic

 For each group, the approximate average value is calculated.
-The allowable deviation you have chosen when creating the alert condition is centered around that average value.
+The allowable deviation you have chosen when creating the condition is centered around that average value.
 If a member of the group is outside the allowed deviation, it produces a violation.

 - NRQL query rules and limits

 The NRQL query must be a faceted query, and can only facet on one attribute.
 Queries that facet on more than one attribute won't work.